by George Rogers

 Watercolor by Robert Chamberlin

 After lunch, we fish upstream.
-The water is clear and low, and we cast with no expectations now.
-The day bright and hot, and it’s good to be walking through cool water.
+The water is clear and low, and we cast with no expectations now, the day bright and hot, and it’s good to be walking through cool water.
 I work ahead and Denise begins to pay more attention to the birds and the flowers, while Witt climbs the biggest boulders he can find, looking for trout in their shadows.
 On the banks, caught in spiderwebs, are insects I’d never seen, and we fish without speaking, leap-frogging each other, with Gilles still working behind us, although he’s coughing more now: a hoarse, dry cough that comes over him in spasms, leaving him bent and breathless as, now and again, trucks sway by, heavy with logs.

 Later that afternoon, Gilles says he wants to try one last spot, and he’s no more than said so, it seems, then we’re back in his rig, banging back down this road once again in Gilles’s green Toyota.
 He parks above the river, high enough that we can only see distant flashes of water below, and soon we’re walking toward it.
 The walking is hard, although it’s downhill and with the river in the distance, flashing blue through the trees, we keep on, encouraged.
 The loggers have cut everything here—every tree cut and limbed and bucked to length—yet we bull through the mess, through the slash and pine tops left in the wake of the hydraulic harvesters.
 Gilles soon falls behind, but he waves us on.
 Tells us to go ahead.
 From where we stand now Gilles looks smaller and older than he has looked all day.
 Near the river, the hills are steep and still forested, the loggers unable to reach these ridges.
 My son pushes upstream still hoping for an African trout, but Denise and I wait for Gilles.
 In time he crests this last ridge and joins us, and together we sit bankside, the three of us, watching the water in the shade of these big trees, thinking that this is how it must have always looked, and that—from here at least—you might believe these trees go on forever.